Skip to main content (Press Enter).

 Luke EOD trains at Camp Navajo: Furious Alpaca

-Members assigned to the 56th Civil Engineer Squadron Explosive Ordnance Disposal flight train with small combat arms on a firing range at Camp Navajo, Arizona, April 10, 2023.
-While there, the Airmen participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
-The EOD flight trained with small combat arms and practiced skills required to engage enemies as a unit.
+U.S. Air Force Tech.
+Sgt.
+Tyler Paul, 56th Civil Engineer Squadron Explosive Ordnance Disposal flight technician, investigates weapons that have been left behind outside a mock village during a training scenario at Camp Navajo, Arizona, April 12, 2023.
+Members assigned to the 56th CES EOD flight participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
+The 56th CES EOD members trained on several scenarios including scouting areas that were baited with mock explosives after being abandoned by enemy forces.
 (U.S. Air Force photo by Staff Sgt.
 Noah D. Coger)

 Details